clustervision/trinityX/doc/ha_design.rst

 - IPMI based fencing is configured.

-This is not a very good configuration in itself, as it is difficult to impossible to detect a split brain situation with only two nodes; a quorum device or a third node is required.
+This is not a very good configuration in itself, as it is difficult if not impossible to detect a split brain situation with only two nodes; a quorum device or a third node is required.
 That extra configuration is highly dependent on the hardware available for a given deployment, and is left to be done by the engineer.